 - Available worksheets inside the Sales_Figures workbook on the ArcMap Add Data dialog box

-When working with Microsoft Office Excel files, there are a few things to keep in mind:
+When working with Microsoft Office Excel files, keep the following in mind:

 - ArcGIS supports both Excel 2003 and earlier .xls files and Excel 2007 .xlsx files.
 One advantage of Excel 2007 is that it allows much larger worksheets (1,048,576 rows by 16,384 columns) than you can have in Excel 2003 (65,536 rows by 256 columns).

 - If you have an .xlsx file you want to use in ArcGIS but do not have Excel 2007 installed, you will need to install the 2007 Office System Driver.
 It can be downloaded from the Microsoft Download Center.
-If you have Microsoft Excel 2010 or no version of Microsoft Excel installed, you must install the 2007 driver before you can use either .xls or .xlsx files.
+If you have versions of Microsoft Excel newer than 2007, you may or may not need to install the 2007 driver before you can use either .xls or .xlsx files.

 - Excel tables are read-only in ArcGIS as well as in Excel when you have a workbook open in ArcGIS.